MolBIFFM/diana/README.md

     }
 ]
 ```
 The function used to derive a protein-specific measurement from a its individual sites.
 The function is applied to ratios, not their log2.
 The default setting is `"maxabs"`, corresponding to the largest absolute value.
-Available settings are `"mean"`, `"median"`, `"max"`, `"maxabs"`, `"min"`, `"minabs"`, `"sum"`, `"sumabs"` and `null`, such that sites are considered individually.
+Available settings are `"mean"`, `"median"`, `"max"`, `"maxabs"`, `"min"`, `"minabs"`, `"sum"`, `"sumabs"` as well as `"increase"` and `"decrease"`, referring to the proportion of a proteins' sites exhibiting either, and, finally, `null`, such that sites are considered individually.

 ```json
 [